GreenLoontern/CodeWeekTextBasedGame/README.txt

 	how cluttered the main class is.
 They can be called from the switch statement.
 	Ask me (Gabe) how; I know how to do it.

+GIT COMMANDS:

+to put stuff on the server

+	git add -A (Enter key)

+	git commit -m "<What you did goes here>" (Enter key)

+	git push origin master (Enter key)

+to pull stuff from the server

+	git pull origin master (Enter key)

 //Other stuff goes here\\

 TA1.append() - displays stuff to the text area.
 DO NOT USE System.out.println()!